-- 1. Make sure that the Trigger is in the off-position, then plug in the tool. - 2.
-Slide the Forward/Reverse Switch to the forward setting.
+- Grasp the Drill by its handle.
+Make sure that the Trigger is in the off-position, then plug in the tool. - Use the Forward/Reverse Switch above the Trigger to determine the rotation direction of the Chuck.
+Slide it to the right side for reverse Chuck rotation.
+Slide to the left side for forward Chuck rotation.

 CAUTION!
-Do not change direction while the Drill is operating.
-Allow Chuck to come to a complete stop prior to changing its direction of rotation.
+Allow chuck to come to complete stop prior to changing its direction of rotation.